This post has partner links that I may receive compensation for at no cost to you. Thank you!

-After almost 24 hours of traveling already, it was finally time for me to board my flight to Europe.
-I was flying on American in Business Class from JFK to Manchester on an award booking.
+After almost 24 hours of traveling already and a day layover in New York City, it was finally time for me to board my flight to Europe.
+I was flying on American in Business Class from New York JFK to Manchester on an award booking.

 The flight was initially delayed for 20 minutes due to a fuel pump issue, but the delay gradually expanded to be 70 minutes.
 I had left myself a fair amount of time to make my train connection from Manchester to Glasgow, which is where I was ultimately off to to visit friends, but this was going to be cutting it close.